 To educate the public to reduce drug abuse, the Paducah Police Department partners with the Paducah Public Schools in providing two programs: Gang Resistance Education and Training (GREAT) and Drug Abuse Resistance Education (DARE).

 The Paducah Police Department partners with the Kentucky Crime Prevention Coalition and the federal Drug Enforcement Administration (DEA) to provide a year-round drop box where people can drop off expired or no longer needed medications at the Police Department headquarters located at 1400 Broadway.
 The box is located in the lobby and accessible during normal business hours.
 Citizens need only to bring their medications to the lobby of the department and drop them into the designated box.
 No information is requested, and the police department will properly destroy the medication to ensure that it does not enter the water system or fall in the hands of drug dealers or our children.
 Additional Drug Drop Box Information >>

 Four Rivers Behavioral Health has been identified as part of a multi-region prescription drug abuse initiative by the Division of Behavioral Health and Intellectual Disabilities.
 As a part of this initiative, focus groups were held with students at various high schools.
 The focus groups led to the identification of three misperceptions:

 It was felt that youth would be able to develop messages that would “speak” to other youth.
 So the contest asked groups to develop a social marketing message.
 Paducah Tilgman’s message was believed to be the best and was chosen as the message to publicize.
-More information can be found on the website Every 14 Minutes.
 To watch the 30 second public service annoucement produced by Paducah Tilghman High School students in 2011, click Prescription PSA.